Introducing the

 Services are flexible—you can work with your provider to update them as your needs change.

-• From 1 November 2025, the Home Care Packages (HCP) and Short-Term Restorative Care (STRC) programs will be replaced by Support at Home.
+• From 1 November 2025, the Home Care Packages (HCP) and Short-Term Restorative Care (STRC) programs were replaced by Support at Home.

 • The Commonwealth Home Support Programme (CHSP) will continue as is , with transition planned no earlier than 1 July 2027.

-This change is designed to make care access simpler and more consistent.
+This change was designed to make care access simpler and more consistent.

 • Develop and regularly update your care plan